Singapore Payroll Guide: Essential Requirements for Business Success

 5. Foreign Worker Levy (FWL)

-• Monthly levy ranges from SGD 300 to SGD 950 per worker depending on category
+- Monthly levy ranges from SGD 300 to SGD 950 per worker depending on category, however it has been progressively raised to $650 (Tier 1) as of late 2025 to encourage local hiring.

-• Childcare Leave: 6 days annually for parents with children under age 7
+- Childcare Leave: 6 days annually (for children <7 years).

 Common Payroll Challenges When Expanding to Singapore